 To learn more about SOL International Foundation, visit their website.
 And stay tuned for the results of the 2022 Golden Buoy Competition!

 Spooktacular Dive Trip

-When: Saturday, October 30 | 8:00 AM to Noon
+When: Sunday, October 30 | 8:00 AM to Noon

 Where: Sun Divers – Half Moon Bay in West End, Roatan (near Sundowners Beach Bar)